gatein/gatein-portal/server/tomcat/patch/src/main/tomcat/GATEIN-README.txt

  * On the Windows platform
    Open a DOS prompt command, go to tomcat/bin and type the command
       "gatein.bat run" for production
-      "gatein.bat run" for development
+      "gatein-dev.bat run" for development

  * On Unix/linux/cygwin/MacOSX
    Open a terminal, go to tomcat/bin and type the command:
       "./gatein.sh run" for production
-      "./gatein.sh run" for development
+      "./gatein-dev.sh run" for development

    You may need to change the permission of all *.sh files in the tomcat/bin dir by using: chmod +x *.sh